CarterGames/The-Cart/README.md

 Simply download the repo and import its contents into Unity or download the latest release and import the package into Unity with the custom package import.
 In the future there will be the git URL option as well, but that is a bit down the line.

 ## F.A.Q
-Why Adriana?
+Why Erissa?
 > Honestly, I just couldn't think of a project name for a code base that I actually liked.
-So, I just picked the first name to came to mind that sounded nice, and Adriana was that name.
+So, I just picked the first name to came to mind that sounded nice, and Erissa was that name.
+Its meaning is also approipate to the code I usally produce xD

 What is the overall goal for this project?
 > For me it is to have a stable base code library that I can adapt of work off in a variety of game projects.